-- 1. Press F1 in the Main screen and select to open the Display menu. - 2.
-Select to display a list of available palettes.
+- 1. Press F1 III the Main screen and select III to open the Display menu. - Select I to display a list of available palettes.
 Choices are Steel (black, purple, yellow to white), Grayscale (black to white), and Rainbow (blue, green, yellow, to red).
 Steel is the default. - 3.
-Select the desired palette and save it by pressing F2 .
+Select the desired palette and save it by pressing F2 🔽.